Shawna Yang Ryan: Background

 Ryan graduated from the University of California, Berkeley, where she received her bachelor's degree, and also received a Master of Arts (M.A.) degree in Creative Writing from the University of California, Davis.
 Ryan was also a former Fulbright Scholar in Taiwan during 2002.
-She currently lives in Honolulu, Hawaii and teaches in the Creative Writing Program at the University of Hawai'i at Manoa.
+Previously, she lived in Honolulu, Hawaii and taught in the Creative Writing Program at the University of Hawaiʻi at Mānoa.
+She currently lives in northern California.